scalar-labs/helm-charts/docs/configure-custom-values-envoy.md

 ## Configure custom values for Scalar Envoy chart

-The Scalar Envoy chart is used via other charts (scalardb, scalardb-cluster, scalardl, and scalardl-audit).
-So, you don't need to create a custom values file for the Scalar Envoy chart.
-If you want to configure Scalar Envoy, you need to add configuration `envoy.*` to other charts.
+The Scalar Envoy chart is used via other charts (scalardb, scalardb-cluster, scalardl, and scalardl-audit), so you don't need to create a custom values file for the Scalar Envoy chart.
+If you want to configure Scalar Envoy, you need to add the `envoy.*` configuration to the other charts.

 For example, if you want to configure the Scalar Envoy for ScalarDB Server, you can configure some Scalar Envoy configurations in the custom values file of ScalarDB as follows.